On the Visibility category of the Shafarevich--Tate group: Preliminaries

 \textbf{Explicit construction of Azumaya algebras for $\bf{n=3}$.} Let $0 \ne \sigma \in \Sha(E)[3]$, and let

 be a ternary cubic defined over $K$ associated with $\sigma$.

-Following Kuo \cite{Kuo11}, one associates to $f$ a noncommutative $K$-algebra $\calA_f$ defined as follows.
-Assuming $c\neq 0$, the algebra $\calA_f$ is generated by two elements $x$ and $y$, subject to relations obtained from the formal identity
+Following Kuo \cite{Kuo11}, one associates to $\sigma$ a noncommutative $K$-algebra $\calA_\sigma$ defined as follows.
+Assuming $c\neq 0$, the algebra $\calA_\sigma$ is generated by two elements $x$ and $y$, subject to relations obtained from the formal identity

 in the variables $\alpha$ and $\beta$.
-Equivalently, $\calA_f$ is the quotient of the free associative algebra $K\{x,y\}$ by the ideal generated by the four cubic relations arising from equating coefficients in this identity.
+Equivalently, $\calA_\sigma$ is the quotient of the free associative algebra $K\{x,y\}$ by the ideal generated by the four cubic relations arising from equating coefficients in this identity.
 Although the defining relations appear asymmetric, the resulting algebra depends functorially on the ternary cubic $f$ and behaves well under changes of coordinates.

-The algebra $\calA_f$ is an Azumaya algebra over its centre, and its centre is canonically isomorphic to the coordinate ring of $E\setminus\{0\}$.
-In particular, after base change to the function field $K(E)$, the algebra $\calA_f \otimes_Z K(E)$ becomes a central simple algebra over $K(E)$, and hence defines a Brauer class on $E$.
+The algebra $\calA_\sigma$ is an Azumaya algebra over its center, and its center is canonically isomorphic to the coordinate ring of $E\setminus\{0\}$.
+In particular, after base change to the function field $K(E)$, the algebra $\calA_\sigma \otimes_Z K(E)$ becomes a central simple algebra over $K(E)$, and hence defines a Brauer class on $E$.

 This construction admits a concrete cohomological interpretation.
 Let $L/K$ be a cyclic extension of degree $3$ over which the plane cubic curve $C_f : f = 0$ acquires a rational point.
 After possibly replacing $K$ by a bi-quadratic extension, one may assume that $K$ contains a primitive cube root of unity $\zeta_3$ and that $L=K(\sqrt[3]{a})$.
-In this setting, the algebra $\calA_f\otimes_Z K(E)$ may be described explicitly as a cyclic algebra $(L/K,\, g)$, where $g\in K(E)^\times$ is a rational function whose divisor is
+In this setting, the algebra $\calA_\sigma\otimes_Z K(E)$ may be described explicitly as a cyclic algebra $(L/K,\, g)$, where $g\in K(E)^\times$ is a rational function whose divisor is

 for a suitable point $P\in E(L)$ arising from the Galois action of $\Gal(L|K) = \langle \tau \rangle$ on points in $C_f(L)$.